ESC

 SELECT Id FROM Account WHERE OwnerId = '005xx000001234'

-Pro tip: Custom fields aren’t indexed by default.
+Custom fields aren’t indexed by default.
 Contact Salesforce support to request custom indexes on fields you filter frequently.
+Always check the Query Plan first — if the cost is above 1.0, an index request is worth raising a case for.

 2. SOQL’s Semi-Join and Anti-Join